nicolafisherwriter/nfwdg/_notes/3 easy steps to start living at a gentler pace.md

 ---
-title: 3 easy steps to start living at a gentler pace
+title: 3 easy steps to living at AGP
-tags: agentlerpace
+tags: draft
+project: substack
+due: 2022-05-24
+type:
+fc-calendar: content calendar
+fc-date:
+ year: 2022
+ month: may
+ day: 24
+fc-category: substack
+url:
 ---

 I prioritised work for many years.
 But I missed out on other aspects of life.